 The two biggest lifestyle factors for setting circadian rhythm are the timing of light exposure and the timing of eating.
 These are both considered ‘zeitgebers’ or ways of entraining the molecular circadian clock.

 Light is foundational to your body’s circadian rhythm.
 For all of human history, the sun came up in the morning and set at night.
 Modern electrical lighting is messing with our circadian system.
-While we are resilient beings, the chronic exposure to light at night is decreasing melatonin levels and disturbing our molecular clock.
+While we are resilient beings, chronic exposure to light at night is decreasing melatonin levels and disturbing our molecular clock.

 Specifically, our eyes contain a photoreceptor that is sensitive to light in the blue spectrum (around 480 nm).
 Light in this wavelength causes signals from the retina to our brain, saying that it is daytime.
 All fine and dandy until the advent of color TV’s, laptops, smartphones, and LED / CFL / fluorescent light bulbs.
 (The old-fashioned light bulbs that were yellowish in color didn’t emit much light in the blue spectrum.)